Entitlement and responsibilities statement

-Academic lead would provide academic course support and would try to answer key questions that are identified by the cohort of learners through course discussion forum or through direct contact.
-The academic lead would not provide one to one support due to the constraints of large number of enrolled learners in a MOOC.
+The academic lead on facilitated courses provides academic input and course support and will try to answer key questions that are identified by the cohort of learners through course discussion forum or through direct contact.

-Clear information about the MOOC will be provided throughout to inform your choice and engagement with the course.
+Clear information about the course will be provided throughout to inform your choice and engagement with the course.

 Subject related contact with other learners

-Regular opportunities for good quality, informal, subject related, contact with learners from your course, including learners from more advanced levels, and from a Global as well as UK perspective.
+On tutor led courses, you will have regular opportunities for good quality, informal, subject related, contact with learners from your course, including learners from more advanced levels, and from a global as well as UK perspective.
 This will include real-time opportunities as well as other discussion boards, forums and contact methods.